How to Enroll Your Child in a Child Care Program

 Affording Child Care

 When it comes to affording child care, you have options.
 In Louisiana, you may apply for publicly-funded (free) child care through a variety of programs.
-Find out more about free and tuition-assistance programs, and affording child care, below.
+Find out more about free and tuition-assistance programs below.

-Head Start: Head Start is a Federal program that promotes the school readiness of children from birth to age five from low-income families by enhancing their cognitive, social, and emotional development.
-LEARN MORE
+Early Head Start and head start: Head Start is a federally funded program that promotes the school readiness of children from birth to age five from low-income families by enhancing their cognitive, social, and emotional development.

-NSECD: The Nonpublic School Early Childhood Development Program (NSECD) provides low-income families the opportunity to send their children to state-approved private preschools and child care centers.
-LEARN MORE
+NSECD: The Nonpublic School Early Childhood Development Program (NSECD) provides low-income and moderate-income families the opportunity to send their preschool children to participating private preschools and child care centers.

-LA4: The Cecil J. Picard LA 4 Early Childhood Program is the primary preschool program in Louisiana, serving more than 16,000 children.
-It provides full day pre-K programming in public schools to four-year-olds from disadvantaged families.
+LA4: The Cecil J. Picard LA 4 Early Childhood Program is the main public school preschool program in Louisiana.
+It provides full day pre-K programming in public schools to four-year olds from low- and moderate- income families.

 Where Else Can I Find Help?